zephyrproject-rtos/zephyr/boards/arm/cc26x2r1_launchxl/doc/index.rst

 *************************

 Before flashing or debugging ensure the RESET, TMS, TCK, TDO, and TDI jumpers are in place.
-Also place jumpers on the the TXD and RXD signals for a serial console using the XDS110 application serial port.
+Also place jumpers on the TXD and RXD signals for a serial console using the XDS110 application serial port.

 Prerequisites: